lehtisa/tuni_meep_doc/docs/source/nonlinear_phenomena.rst

 Theory of Optical Bistability
 -----------------------------

 We begin by introducing the theory of optical bistability.
 An optically bistable system can be realized with a setup described by the figure below.
-An input beam with intensity :math:`I_\text{inp}` is injected to a cavity consisting of a :math:`\chi^{(3)}` material, and an output beam with intensity :math:`I_\text{out}` comes out.
-It is possible to write :math:`I_\text{inp}` as a function of :math:`I_\text{out}` as TODO cite
+An input beam with intensity :math:`I_\text{inp}` is injected to a Fabry–Pérot cavity consisting of a :math:`\chi^{(3)}` material, and an output beam with intensity :math:`I_\text{out}` comes out.
+It is possible to write :math:`I_\text{inp}` as a function of :math:`I_\text{out}` as `[1, p.
+355] <https://tuni-meep-doc.readthedocs.io/en/latest/nonlinear_phenomena.html#references>`_

 .. math::

    I_\text{inp}=\left( 1+4 \frac{R}{T^2} \sin^2 \left[ \frac{\omega L}{c} \left( n_0 + n_2 \frac{\alpha I_\text{out}}{T} \right) \right] \right) I_\text{out},

 where :math:`R` and :math:`T` are the reflectance and transmittance of the mirrors, respectively, :math:`L` is the cavity length, and :math:`n_0` and :math:`n_2` are the linear and nonlinear refractive indices of the cavity, respectively.
-The parameter :math:`\alpha` reflects the fact that the total intensity inside the cavity consists of intensities of right and left propagating waves, and an approximation :math:`\alpha \approx 2` can be made TODO cite.
-For more accurate results, one would have to take standing wave effects into account TODO cite.
+The parameter :math:`\alpha` reflects the fact that the total intensity inside the cavity consists of intensities of right and left propagating waves, and an approximation :math:`\alpha \approx 2` can be made `[1, p.
+354] <https://tuni-meep-doc.readthedocs.io/en/latest/nonlinear_phenomena.html#references>`_.
+For more accurate results, one would have to take standing wave effects into account `[1, p.
+351] <https://tuni-meep-doc.readthedocs.io/en/latest/nonlinear_phenomena.html#references>`_.
 However, this beyond the scope of our documentation, and we will instead take the practical and slightly unrigorous approach of finding the value of :math:`\alpha` by fitting it to our simulation data.

 .. figure:: nonlinear_phenomena_figures/optical_bistability_setup.png
    :alt: test text